BushidoUK/Blockchain-File-Transfer-System/README.md

 ### Blockchain File Transfer System

-Here's my project based of secure file transfers using a blockchain ledger to record transactions.
+Here's my project based on secure file transfers using a blockchain ledger to record transactions.

 Files are broken up into a thousand shards and are encrypted with AES-128 to distribute it across FTP nodes on a publicly distributed network.